Phone & Computer Cleaning Kit Instructions

 Even if you're not cheap, it's great for when you made a mistake at the top of a row of 66 Blocks, and you need to fix a lot of blocks (Don't spray it where the punchings are, since this could change the electrical properties of the plastic and give you problems you'd never find).

 Vandal Mark Remover works great for removing permanent marker off the bottom of phones or computers where someone has written...
 BAD.

 It's hard to sell something that you fixed, that still says BAD on it!

-Vandal Mark Remover will remove the printing off of some labels, but most computer equipment has labels with a clear coating over the printing.
-If someone wrote BAD on that type of label, the Vandal Mark Remover will never get to the printing, and won't damage the clear coating.
-Just spray a little Vandal Mark Remover on a paper towel, and wipe the BAD right off!
+Vandal Mark Remover will remove the printing off some labels, but most computer equipment has labels with a clear coating over the printing.
+If someone wrote BAD on that type of label, the Vandal Mark Remover will never get to the printing and won't damage the clear coating.
+Just spray a little Vandal Mark Remover on a paper towel and wipe the BAD right off!

 INSTRUCTIONS FOR USING THE BURNISHING TOOL FOR CLEANING

 If you have a dial or any type of key that is sticking (from Coke etc.), use our Burnishing Tool and a little Telephone Polish to get between the button and the frame around the button, to clean out the gook.
 This is much easier than taking the dial pad apart to clean it the right way.
 It works about 80% of the time, and I usually do it in the field, right on the customer's desk (put some newspaper or cardboard down first!).

 Don't use the Burnishing Blade for cleaning contacts after cleaning out Coke!
 The Pen Type Burnishing Tool comes with extra Blades in the body (remove the screw-on metal cap).